FBI reminding students that even hoax threats have real consequences

 Those who post or send the threats can receive up to five years in federal prison, or they can face state or local charges.

-In Texas, a 19-year-old was sentenced to more than three years in federal prison and in Kentucky, an 18-year-old was sentenced to 21 months in prison for posting the fake school threats.
+In Texas, a 19-year-old was sentenced to more than three years in federal prison.
+In Kentucky, an 18-year-old was sentenced to 21 months in prison for posting the fake school threats.

-The teenager arrested at Tuloso-Midway faces a third-degree felony charge for making a terrorist threat.
+The teenager arrested at Tuloso-Midway faces a third-degree felony charge for making a terroristic threat.

 If you see a threat of violence posted on social media, immediately contact police or your local FBI office.